Nasipit

 Nasipit, officially the Municipality of Nasipit (Lungsod sa Nasipit; Bayan ng Nasipit), is a municipality in the province of Agusan del Norte, Philippines.
-According to the 2020 census, it has a population of 44,822 people.
+According to the 2024 census, it has a population of 46,382 people.

 The Port of Nasipit is the major seaport or base port in Agusan del Norte.
 The Philippine Ports Authority (PPA) assigned PMO Nasipit as an International Base port.

 History

 Perched on a promontory overlooking the picturesque Nasipit Bay is the progressive industrial town of Nasipit.
 From the open sea, approaching the town one would readily notice that pall of heavy smoke emanating from giant smoke-stacks, evidence of industrial activity within the sprawling compound of the Nasipit Lumber Company and the Philippine Wallboard Corporation.

 The shoreline of Nasipit assumes a claw-like from which “Nasip-it” was derived.
 Until 1929, Nasipit was a barrio of Butuan.
 The then Governor Guingona proposed to change the name Nasipit to “Aurora”.
 Due to the strong opposition of the early inhabitants, however, the word Na-si-pit was retained.

-Little is known about historical events that took place in this town during its early days.
-But legend has it that three women were abducted by marauding Moro pirates who occasionally came to this place to rob and plunder.
-It was said that the villagers were terrified whenever the pirates came ashore and they went into hiding for days atop the thickly-forested hill which they later on settled and developed as the present-day Poblacion.
-Because of this danger, the early settlers constructed a watchtower at the site presently occupied by the Catholic Church, to watch out for and warn the people of an impending pirate raid.
+Little is documented about the early history of the town.
+According to local tradition, three women were once abducted by Moro raiders who periodically attacked the area to loot and plunder.
+These incursions caused widespread fear among the inhabitants, who would retreat to the forested hills for safety.
+Over time, these elevated areas were settled and eventually developed into what is now the poblacion.
+In response to the threat of raids, early settlers constructed a watchtower on the site now occupied by the Catholic church, serving as a lookout point to warn residents of approaching attackers.

 The earliest settlers of this town were immigrants from Cebu, Leyte and the different parts of the archipelago threaded their way into this town to settle permanently.

-The administration of the late Mayor Catalino Atupan saw the beginnings of industrial activities in this once sleepy town.
-During his nine years in office, Mayor Atupan strove to increase tax collection and encouraged the establishment of factories on account of the town’s strategic geographical location and ideal shipping facilities.
-At the end of his term in 1946, the Nasipit Lumber Company Incorporated, controlled and operated by the Fernandez Hermanos started its operation.
-Thus, began Nasipit’s march to progress.
+The administration of the late Mayor Catalino Atupan marked the beginning of industrial development in what was then a relatively quiet town.
+During his nine-year tenure, he focused on improving tax collection and promoted the establishment of factories, capitalizing on the town’s strategic location and favorable shipping facilities.
+By the end of his term in 1946, the Nasipit Lumber Company Incorporated, operated by Fernandez Hermanos, had commenced operations, signaling the start of Nasipit’s economic growth and industrialization.

 Nasipit was officially separated from the municipality of Butuan on August 1, 1929.
 It became a municipality by virtue of Executive Order No. 181 issued by Acting Governor General of the Philippines Eugene Allen Gilmore.
 A proposal to change its name to Aurora was initiated by then Governor Teofisto Guingona Sr., but due to the strong opposition from townsfolk, the name Nasipit was retained.

+Third Republic

 In 1949, the barrios of Carmen, Tagcatong, Cahayagan and San Agustin were separated from Nasipit and constituted into the new town of Carmen by virtue of Republic Act No. 380 which was approved on June 15, 1949.